erebusrover/where-should-we-eat/_PRESS-RELEASE.md

  -->

 ## Heading
-  > What Should We Eat?
+  > Where Should We Eat?

 ## Sub-Heading
-  > What Should We Eat? is for anybody who has every had trouble deciding what to eat with friends.
+  > Where Should We Eat? is for anybody who has every had trouble deciding what to eat with friends.

 ## Summary
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

-  What Should We Eat is an app that helps friends have fun deciding together about what they should eat!
+  Where Should We Eat is an app that helps friends have fun deciding together about what they should eat!
 It's a gamified app that encourages users to have fun choosing where to eat after they create a profile and join a group with their friends.
 After everyone joins, one person is chosen as the winner and decision maker, and as the rightful victor,chooses where the group dines!

 ## Problem
   > Describe the problem your product solves.

-  What should we eat is a new app that solves a huge problem!
+  Where should we eat is a new app that solves a huge problem!
 Have you ever gotten hungry while hanging out with a group of your friends only to spend the next hour or so arguing indecisively over where to eat??
 We have!

 ## Solution
   > Describe how your product elegantly solves the problem.

-  What should we eat solves this timeless problem by creating a game in which to the victor go the spoils, bragging rights, and ability to choose where everyone gets to eat along with the contact info for the restaurant and a link to directions so that you don't get lost on the way while not letting your friends live down their shame until the next game!
+  Where should we eat solves this timeless problem by creating a game in which to the victor go the spoils, bragging rights, and ability to choose where everyone gets to eat along with the contact info for the restaurant and a link to directions so that you don't get lost on the way while not letting your friends live down their shame until the next game!

 ## Quote from You
   > A quote from a spokesperson in your company.